Give us a call!

 Ethernet cables consist of eight wires that are grouped into four pairs.
 Usually, only two of the four pairs are used to carry data and the other two pairs are unused.

-Electricity can flow over either of the two pairs, but most often it flows over the same two pairs that are used for Ethernet, while the other two pairs remain unused.
+Electricity can flow over either of the two pairs, but most often it flows over the same two pairs that are used for Ethernet, while the other two pairs remain unused (Fig. A).
 This is because both the power current and high frequency data signal can be carried over the same wires without sacrificing performance.

 However, sometimes when a non-PoE network is updated to PoE, all four pairs of wires are used.
 In this case, power is injected into the two unused pairs, while the other two pairs keep on carrying an Ethernet connection.
-Power is injected into the cable via a PoE injector, also called a midspan.
+Power is injected into the cable via a PoE injector, also called a midspan (Fig. B).
 PoE injectors range from low cost, single port connectors, to large, elaborate systems consisting of hundreds of ports.
-Midspan PoE injectors are a good choice, if you only need to add a few PoE devices to an already installed network infrastructure.
-If you know you need multiple PoE devices from the beginning, it is recommended to install PoE switches instead.
+Midspan PoE injectors are perfect for adding a few PoE devices to an already installed network infrastructure.
+If you know you need multiple PoE devices from the beginning, we recommend to install PoE switches instead.

 In gigabit Ethernet, or GigaLAN, all four pairs of wires are used to carry both data and power.
 A transformer is usually used to inject power into gigabit Ethernet.